mdr/mash/index.md

 ## Status

-The current implementation of Mash is an experimental proof-of-concept, and is likely to change drastically.
+The current implementation of Mash is a pre-alpha, experimental proof-of-concept, and is likely to change drastically.

 Feedback is very welcome, as would be collaborators in taking Mash forward.